Chad-Mowbray/basicServer/README.md

 Feel free to peruse the list to get a feel for what you're up against (or working with).
 We're going to spend today worrying about SQL Injection and Cross-Site Scripting.

 ## SQL Injection
-Always Sanitize Your Inputs.
 We are already familiar with basic SQL commands, such as this fine query that returns everything in the "users" table:

 ```SQL
 SELECT * FROM users;
 ```
+So how does this work in the context of a website?

 Well, let's say you have a website where you sell Compact Discs on the Internet.
-Always Sanitize Your Inputs.
 A potential customer does a search for "Nirvana".
 See if you can construct a likely SQL query for that information.

 ```sql
 SELECT * FROM albums WHERE artist = "Nirvana"
 ```

 You make that database call, then display the results on your page.
+Of course, you can't just hope that people only search for "Nirvana", so you are going to have to deal with user input somehow.

-Your backend code might then look something like this:
+If your backend uses Python, your database query might look something like this:

 ```python
 search_results = sql.make_query(f"SELECT * FROM albums WHERE artist = {user_input}")
 ```

+Just take whatever a user types in and carry it over to your database.
 That sure does seem convenient.
+You hardly have to change the basic SQL query.
 And really, how else would you know what query to make, unless the user tells you.
 The problem with this is that you are opening up a direct path from random people on the internet (some of whom type while wearing hoodies) to your precious, precious data.

 In all likelihood your database doesn't just have googleable information like "how many albums did Nirvana put out?", but also usernames, passwords, credit cards...

 OK, then the solution is simple: no more user input!
+Lock everything up and turn off the lights.

-Unfortunately, this pretty much ruins the internet.
-In the end, this is just how it has to be, unless you are prepared to hard-code every query ahead of time, or maybe just let users ctrl+f the information they want.
+Unfortunately, this would pretty much ruin the internet.
+In the end, you have to learn to deal with user input, unless you are prepared to hard-code every query ahead of time, or maybe just let users ctrl+f the information they want.
 You can skateboard, just wear a helmet.

 So how would you abuse the above SQL query?
 Let's go to a deliberately vulnerable website to find out.

-[http://testphp.vulnweb.com/](http://testphp.vulnweb.com/) is a poorly designed website that offers some insights in what not to do.
+[http://testphp.vulnweb.com/](http://testphp.vulnweb.com/) is a poorly designed website that offers some insights in what <i>not</i> to do.

 Let's go ahead and create an account: [sign up](http://testphp.vulnweb.com/signup.php)